 What is batch picking?

-Picture this: If there are two commonly ordered together items in a single order that are on opposite sides of a warehouse, you can take some of that inventory to a new station where pickers can repeat the same motions instead of walking back and forth to complete each order.
+Picture this: If there are two commonly ordered together items in a single order that are on opposite sides of a warehouse, you can take some of that inventory to a new station where pickers can repeat the same motions instead of walking back and forth for single order picking.

 Common examples of batch picking include fulfilling backer rewards for a crowdfunding campaign, a product launch, and large volumes of the same order.
 If your order combinations vary greatly, it’s more difficult to use batch picking.